official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 195 Statement, 2 April 2015, page 1.
 196 Statement, 2 April 2015, page 2.

-61

-Executive Summary427.
-It would neither be necessary nor feasible to seek a mandate from Cabinet at each stage of a discussion.
+427. It would neither be necessary nor feasible to seek a mandate from Cabinet at each stage of a discussion.
 That reinforces the importance of ensuring Cabinet is kept informed as strategy evolves, is given the opportunity to raise questions and is asked to endorse key decisions.
 Cabinet Ministers need more information than will be available